rozek/multi_servo-thing/README.md

 ## Firmware ##

 In the "Modular Things" terminology, the "firmware" of a thing is an Arduino sketch which implements a thing's functionality on the hardware side.
-Here is the one for the "multi_io" thing:
+Here is the one for the "multi_servo" thing:

 ```c++
 #include <osap.h>